Skip to main content

 • Uses 10-30% less power than dual coils.

-• Burns e-liquid at a slower pace, allowing liquid to last longer.
+• Burns e-liquid at a slower pace, allowing the liquid to last longer.

 • It's easier to rebuild single coils than dual coils.